How Do I Generate A Fido Security Key In 1password

 If clean installing a hybrid Azure AD joined machine, after the domain join and restart process you must sign in with a password and wait for policy to sync before being able to use FIDO to sign in.

-• This delay is a known limitation for domain joined devices and isn't FIDO-specific.
+into a command window and check that both AzureAdJoined and DomainJoined are showing YES. - This delay is a known limitation for domain joined devices and isn't FIDO-specific.

 I'm unable to get SSO to my NTLM network resource after signing in with FIDO and get a credential prompt

 Make sure enough domain controllers are patched to respond in time to service your resource request.
-To check if you can see a domain controller that is running the feature, review the output of nltest /dsgetdc:contoso /keylist /kdc.
+To check if you can see a domain controller that is running the feature, review the output of nltest /dsgetdc:contoso /keylist /kdc